Business Administration

 Upon successful completion of this course, students will be able to:

-• Examine best practices for creating an organizational culture.
+• Evaluate leaders as change agents and examine best practices for achieving an organizational culture.

 • Demonstrate proficiency with academic writing related to organizational behavior.